jewlexx/sfss/TELEMETRY.md

 # sfsu telemetry

-We collect totally optional and completely anonymous telemetry regarding errors.
+We collect totally optional telemetry regarding errors, with minimal system information to help diagnose issues.

 This is to help us understand and fix bugs quicker.